wdarsow/Psychic-Game/README.md

 Q: Who maintains and contributes to the project?
 A: I am the only person that is currently maintaining and contributing to this project.

+This project has been deployed to the following URL: https://wdarsow.github.io/Psychic-Game/